s7techlab/cckit/examples/erc20/README.md

         //Send value amount of tokens
         Invoke(`transfer`, invokeTransfer, p.String(`toMspId`), p.String(`toCertId`), p.Int(`amount`)).
         // Allow spender to withdraw from your account, multiple times, up to the _value amount.
-        // If this function is called again it overwrites the current allowance with _valu Invoke(`approve`, invokeApprove, p.String(`spenderMspId`), p.String(`spenderCertId`), p.Int(`amount`)).
+        // If this function is called again it overwrites the current allowance with _value Invoke(`approve`, invokeApprove, p.String(`spenderMspId`), p.String(`spenderCertId`), p.Int(`amount`)).
-        //    Returns the amount which _spender is still allowed to withdraw from _owner] Invoke(`allowance`, queryAllowance, p.String(`ownerMspId`), p.String(`ownerCertId`),
+        //    Returns the amount which _spender is still allowed to withdraw from _owner Invoke(`allowance`, queryAllowance, p.String(`ownerMspId`), p.String(`ownerCertId`),
             p.String(`spenderMspId`), p.String(`spenderCertId`)).
         // Send amount of tokens from owner account to another